Technical and Vocational Education Act

 Article 27

-The central competent authority may consult with the central competent authority for the related industry sector and reward individuals or groups that have made a positive contribution to the research and development of TVE equipment or facilities, or donated equipment or facilities for learning or experiment use, or provided internship opportunities and occupational competency training for students.
+The central competent authority shall, upon consultation with the central industry competent authority, reward any individuals or groups that have positive contribution to research and development of technical and vocational education equipment, donation of learning or experiment equipment, provision of internship opportunities and occupational competency training to students.

 Article 28